opencv/opencv/doc/tutorials/dnn/dnn_pytorch_tf_classification/tf_cls_model_conversion_tutorial.md

 After the successful execution of the above code, we will get a frozen graph in ``models/mobilenet.pb``.

-* read TF frozen graph with with cv.dnn.readNetFromTensorflow passing the obtained in the previous step ``mobilenet.pb`` into it:
+* read TF frozen graph with cv.dnn.readNetFromTensorflow passing the obtained in the previous step ``mobilenet.pb`` into it:

 ```python
 # get TF frozen graph path